bansodashish2511/eks_cdk_cluster/README.md

 We cannot provide AWS accounts.
 You will need to use your own AWS account.

+## Ran the given command for Bootstrapping:
+cdk bootstrap aws://585008046798/eu-north-1

 ## To Create the Eks cluster and ssm parameters:
 source .venv/bin/activate